Johnson declines to commit to getting US trade deal before next election - NewsBreak

 Just one day before the end of the ban was announced, Mr Johnson was downplaying to reporters any expectations that he could “crack” the issue this week.

-Aboard the RAF Voyager to New York, Mr Johnson also seemed negative about the prospect of getting a trade deal in place any time soon.
+Aboard the RAF Voyager on the flight to New York, Mr Johnson also seemed negative about the prospect of getting a trade deal in place any time soon.

 “On the FTA, the reality is that Joe has a lot of fish to fry,” Mr Johnson told reporters.